giannistolou/react-native-autoheight-webview-demo/README.md

 ## Features

 - Auto-height WebView that dynamically adjusts its height based on the content.
-- Simple setup using the `react-native-autoheight-webview` library.
+- Simple setup using the `@brown-bear/react-native-autoheight-webview` library.
 - Compatible with Android and iOS.
 - Demonstrates usage with a clean boilerplate React Native application.